Media and Manifestos

 Convention on International Trade in Endangered Species of Wild Fauna and Flora

-The American alligator is not only a resource for its skin, but also for its meat, which is sold in supermarkets.
-The pharmaceutical industry uses various parts of the animal after slaughter, including the bones.
+The American alligator is not only a resource for its skin, but also for its meat, which is sold widely across coastal regions in restaurants, supermarkets and sea food shops.
+The pet food industry uses other parts of the animal including the bones, and the pharmaceutical industry is currently testing and exploring uses of additional parts and by-products.

 WETLANDS = CARBON SEQUESTRATION